 To determine your trailer’s jack-knife point find a large safe area.
 With a partner assisting, very slowly reverse your rig, turning the steering wheel slightly (such that the trailer turns toward your side).
 As you do so watch the trailer’s movement constantly via the wing mirror.

-Do a few times, each time turning the steering wheel a little further.
-As you do this will find that the tow vehicle and trailer become increasingly close to a right angle.
-You will find that there a safe limit to this.
+Do this a few times.
+Each time turn the steering wheel a little further.
+As you do this you will find that the tow vehicle and trailer become increasingly close to a right angle.
+You will also find there a safe limit to this.
 If you overdo the turn, the trailer’s draw-bar will jam against the rear of your tow vehicle.
 If you keep turning you may damage both the tow vehicle and travel trailer.
 If necessary, adjust your wing mirror so that the ground at the rear of your tow vehicle is visible.

-How to reverse a caravan.
+How to reverse a travel trailer.
 A towing course is not essential but builds reversing confidence – Pic: Tow-Ed

-Reversing a fifth-wheel caravan is as almost as easy as reversing a motorhome.
+Reversing a fifth-wheel travel trailer is as almost as easy as reversing a motorhome.
 If you are used to driving a long vehicle, it is a virtually self-obvious technique that can be acquired within minutes.